lambo1986/loose-tea/README.md

 * Rails version - 7.1.3.2

-* Database - PostegreSQL
+* Database - PostgreSQL

 * How to run the test suite - run 'bundle exec rspec' with Terminal inside the root directory.

 * Services - Very simple: model, controller - serializer backend features.

 * Instructions - Clone repo, run 'bundle install' and then 'rails server' to run.
-Needs frontend for full functionality.
+Needs front-end for full functionality.